-Prose Literature: Tacitus: Germanicus and Piso & Cicero: personae non gratae
+Prose Literature: Apuleius: sagae Thessalae & Cicero: personae non gratae: Pythius

-Pupils will study extracts from Tacitus and Cicero.
+Pupils will study extracts from Apuleius and Cicero.
 Pupils will be asked to comment on passages they have previously studied and prepared.
 Their answers will have to demonstrate an understanding of Latin literature, of its cultural content and context, an appreciation of literary effects such as simile, metaphor, alliteration and the author's use of words and word order, as appropriate to the text studied, the ability to evaluate, analyse and produce personal responses to the Latin prose literature they have studied.
 (This is just a guideline, as texts may be changed by the examination board closer to the time).

-Verse Literature: Selections from Virgil Aeneid 2
+Verse Literature: Selections from Virgil Aeneid 6